 Outdoor kitchen

 Elevate your outdoor space to the next level with an outdoor kitchen.
-While luxe outdoor kitchens include a sink with hot and cold taps, in-built BBQ or pizza oven, and possibly an outdoor fridge, you can create a simpler design on a budget that’s still functional.
+Luxe outdoor kitchens feature a sink, hot and cold taps, an in-built BBQ or pizza oven, and possibly an outdoor fridge.
+However, you can design a budget-friendly version that’s still functional.

 Add a table and chairs to complete the alfresco kitchen, and don’t forget some good heaters too!